alicesnfts/alicesnfts/README.md

-🎨🧒 Buy art of 3-years-old Alice and contribute to her future
+🎨🧒 Contribute to the future of 3-years-old Alice by buying her art

 ❤️ Half of the proceeding will be donated to charity